What is macular degeneration?

 - It occurs when spots begin to accumulate in and around the macula.

 - It is a much more common type of AMD.
-More than 85 percent of all people with intermediate or advanced macular degeneration have the dry form.
+More than eighty-five percent of all people with intermediate or advanced macular degeneration have the dry form.

 Early diagnosis is key to starting a treatment as soon as possible.
-If it is not treated quickly, the prognosis can be poor.
+If macular degeneration is not treated quickly, the prognosis can be poor.

 Macular degeneration does not cause pain, but may present a number of visual symptoms that the patient should recognise: